nirajp82/Redis/05_01_Redis_OM_.NET.md

      - Decorates the class definition.
      - Defines storage type (JSON or Hashes).
      - Specifies key prefix and index name.
+     - In above example above,
+         - This will tell Redis OM that we want the Employee stored as a JSON document, that we want the prefix that the key-generator uses to be "Employee", and that the index name that Redis OM will use to index the employees will be simply "employees".
+         - This will make the Sale class be stored as JSON, however Redis OM will revert to its defaults for Index Naming and Prefix generation.
+In this case, the Index Name will simply be "sale-idx", and the prefix used will be the fully qualified class name of the model class.
+In this case that will be section5._1.Sale: but this will vary based on your namespace.

    - **RedisIdFieldAttribute:**:  If an ID is present, it is used; otherwise, Redis OM generates one using a strategy (such as ULID).
      - Marks the ID field for the model.